finnzxje/e-shop/backend/e-shop/docs/api.md

 ### GET `/products/category/{slug}`

-Returns a paginated list of products belonging to the specified category.
+Returns a paginated list of products belonging to the specified category and all of its descendant categories.

 #### Path Parameters